-- be fully checked for suitability if they are to have unsupervised access to the children at any time. - Information is recorded about staff qualifications, and the identity checks and vetting processes that have been completed including: - the criminal records disclosure reference number; - certificate of good conduct or equivalent where a UK DBS check is not appropriate; - the date the disclosure was obtained; and - details of who obtained it. - All staff and volunteers are informed that they are expected to disclose any convictions, cautions, court orders or reprimands and warnings which may affect their suitability to work with children (whether received before or during their employment with us). - All staff and volunteers are required to notify us if anyone in their household (including family members, lodgers, partners etc.) has any relevant convictions, cautions, court orders, reprimands or warnings or has been barred from, or had registration refused or cancelled in relation to any childcare provision or have had orders made in relation to care of their children. - We notify the Disclosure and Barring Service of any person who is dismissed from our employment, or resigns in circumstances that would otherwise have led to dismissal for reasons of child protection concern. - Procedures are in place to record the details of visitors to the setting. - Security steps are taken to ensure that we have control over who comes into the setting so that no unauthorised person has unsupervised access to the children. - Steps are taken to ensure children are not photographed or filmed on video for any other purpose than to record their development or their participation in events organised by us.
-Parents sign a consent form and have access to records holding visual images of their child. - Any personal information is held securely and in line with data protection requirements and guidance from the ICO. - The designated person in the setting has responsibility for ensuring that there is an adequate online safety policy in place. - We keep a written record of all complaints and concerns including details of how they were responded to. - We ensure that robust risk assessments are completed, that they are seen and signed by all relevant staff and that they are regularly reviewed and updated, in line with our health and safety policy. - The designated officer will support the designated person to undertake their role adequately and offer advice, guidance, supervision and support.
+- be fully checked for suitability if they are to have unsupervised access to the children at any time. - Information is recorded about staff qualifications, and the identity checks and vetting processes that have been completed including: - the UK Disclosure and Barring Service (DBS) reference number - certificate of good conduct or equivalent where a UK DBS check is not appropriate; - the date the disclosure was obtained; and details of who obtained it. - An overseas criminal check is required for applicants who reside or stay in the UK for less than 5 years. - Suitability of Staff: health declaration and code of conduct - All staff and volunteers are informed that they are expected to disclose any convictions, cautions, court orders or reprimands and warnings which may affect their suitability to work with children (whether received before or during their employment with us). - All staff and volunteers are required to notify us if anyone in their household (including family members, lodgers, partners etc.) has any relevant convictions, cautions, court orders, reprimands or warnings or has been barred from, or had registration refused or cancelled in relation to any childcare provision or have had orders made in relation to care of their children. - We notify the Disclosure and Barring Service of any person who is dismissed from our employment, or resigns in circumstances that would otherwise have led to dismissal for reasons of child protection concern. - Procedures are in place to record the details of visitors to the setting. - Security steps are taken to ensure that we have control over who comes into the setting so that no unauthorised person has unsupervised access to the children. - Steps are taken to ensure children are not photographed or filmed on video for any other purpose than to record their development or their participation in events organised by us.
+Parents sign a consent form and have access to records holding visual images of their child. - Any personal information is held securely and in line with data protection requirements and guidance from the ICO. - The designated person in the setting has responsibility for ensuring that there is an adequate online safety policy in place. - We keep a written record of all complaints and concerns including details of how they were responded to. - We ensure that robust risk assessments are completed, that they are seen and signed by all relevant staff and that they are regularly reviewed and updated, in line with our health and safety policy.

-The designated person will inform the designated officer at the first opportunity of every significant safeguarding concern, however this should not delay any referrals being made to children's social care, the LADO, Ofsted or Riddor.
+- The designated officer will support the designated person to undertake their role adequately and offer advice, guidance, supervision and support. - The designated person will inform the designated officer at the first opportunity of every significant safeguarding concern, however this should not delay any referrals being made to children's social care, the LADO, Ofsted or Riddor.